 Say you have a directory with thousands of files, but only a few files have the extension .html.
-You can list only those files using the \ pattern:
+You can list only those files using the pattern:

-\$ ls \.html
+\$ ls .html

 index.html

-intro\to\unix\shell.html
+intro_to_unix_shell.html

-Before the command is run, the shell expands \.html into a list of filenames ending in .html, and then passes that list as arguments to ls.
+Before the command is run, the shell expands .html into a list of filenames ending in .html, and then passes that list as arguments to ls.

-As usual, quoting protects arguments from globbing
+Quoting protects arguments from globbing:

-\$ ls "\.html" ls: \.html: No such file or directory
+\$ ls ".html" ls: .html: No such file or directory